cybertoast/cybertoast.github.com/_posts/2013-06-25-when-aptana-gets-beachballed-to-death.md

 ---
 {% include JB/setup %}

-Aptana (and Ecliple) sometimes have the bad habit of getting corrupted.
+Aptana (and Eclipee) sometimes have the bad habit of getting corrupted.
 This often happens when your machine crashes (kernel panic on OSX, BSOD on windows).

 The symptom is annoying - aptana/eclipse will open, but no interaction is possible